sil-dictionary-lexical-services/SubentryPromotion/SampleFiles/How to Run a Complex Subentry Promotion Example.md

 12. In FLEx use the "Restore a Project" function of the Project Management to load the corrected project from the *.fwbackup* file in your working directory.
 If you restore the project to a different name, you can compare the project before and after.

 13. The FLEx database has a field named *"SubEntry Type Flag"*.
 The special markers mentioned above are stored in this field.
 If the final import is correct, you can delete that field from the database using the *"Tools|Configure|Custom Fields"* menu item.
+This menu item is available in the *Lexical Edit* and *Browse* modes.

 14. You can also delete the entry *MainEntryForModels* and the model subentries, i.e., *Model Compound*, etc.